Achalasia – Symptoms, Causes & Treatments

 Treatment for achalasia customarily hinges on the severity of the condition.
 The goal of any treatment is to reduce pressure in the lower part of the esophagus to permit food and liquid to pass from the esophagus to the stomach normally once again.
 Available treatments include the prescription of oral medication, dilation of the lower esophageal sphincter, surgical manipulation of the sphincter, or the injection of botulinum toxin to relax the hypertensive sphincter muscle.

 Achalasia is one of many esophageal motility disorders that the gastroenterological specialists at Tampa General Hospital’s Endoscopy Center diagnose and treat.
 We provide advanced care for a wide array of gastroenterological conditions using advanced medical technology.
-In 2020-2021, U.S. News & World Report recognized TGH as one of America’s Best Hospitals in Gastroenterology & GI Surgery (ranked #24) as well as Best Florida Hospital for Gastroenterology & GI Surgery.
+Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.

 To find a gastroenterologist, use our Physician Finder or call 1-800-833-3627.